 Carter E. Strang is a Partner in the Cleveland office of Tucker Ellis LLP.
 He has handled a broad range of matters in both state and federal court with a primary focus on environmental, mass tort, and product liability litigation.
-Carter is a member of the firm's Oil & Gas Group and a member of the Ohio Oil and Gas Association.
+Carter is a member of the firm’s Oil and Gas Group and a member of the Ohio Oil and Gas Association.

 He is listed in the annual Top Rated Lawyers Guide to Energy, Environment and Natural Resources Law, published in Corporate Counsel and the American Lawyer, for both 2012 and 2013.